scipy/scipy.org/www/install.rst

 Replace ``python3`` with ``python2`` for Python 2 pip upgrade.

-Then install the scipy stack packages with pip.
+Then install the SciPy stack packages with pip.
 We recommend a *user* install, using the ``--user`` flag to pip.
 This installs packages for your local user, and does not need extra permissions to write to the system directories::